mpgirro/dipl/README.md

 ## Implementations

-This thesis uses a non-trivial system scenario.
+This thesis uses a non-trivial system scenario for evaluating the programming of concurrency with actors and microservices.
 The scenario is a podcast search engine called *Echo*.
 Several implementation artifacts for Echo were produced in the course of this project.
 The four main parts are:

 ### Core Library